yonathan06/cassandra-GLAM-tools/README.md

 pm2 start new_glam_listener.py --interpreter python3 -- -e production
 ```

-Youcan see the logs by running th following command:
+You can see the logs by running th following command:

 ```bash
 pm2 logs